dhammaregen/dhammaregen3/content/draft/dhatuvibhanga.md

 Any thoughts on this practice or the cultivation of the four *satipaṭṭhānā* in Early Buddhism?

-Much Mettā and Happy Practicing.
+Viel Mettā und frohes Üben.